Charles DeWitt Anderson: Civil War service

 In late 1861 Anderson and the 20th Alabama were stationed at Knoxville, Tennessee, and on February 15, 1862, he left the unit to join the staff of Brig.
 Gen. Adley H. Gladden, posted at Mobile, Alabama.
 That April during the Battle of Shiloh, Anderson acted as his assistant adjutant general, but following Gladden's death in the battle the staff was broken up.
 The following month Anderson took command of the 21st Alabama Infantry, elected its colonel on May 8.
 The regiment became part of the defenses of Mobile, with Anderson commanding it for the remainder of 1862, all of 1863, and into 1864.
+From October 1862 to June 1863, Anderson commanded Companies A, B, C, and F, of the 21st Infantry's 1st Battalion while they were assigned to Fort Stonewall and Fort Sidney Johnston in Clarke County, Alabama.

 Fort Gaines

 By May 1864 Anderson was an acting brigadier general in the Confederate Army.
 That fall Union forces were operating against Mobile Bay, and Anderson was given command of Fort Gaines, situated directly across from Fort Morgan and resting on Dauphin Island.
 On August 5 the Union Navy ran past both forts, landing the infantry of Maj.
 Gen. Gordon Granger.
 Both forces then began bombarding Fort Gaines, with the heavy naval shells easily passing through the fort's walls.
 Despite receiving only moderate damage, Anderson's men panicked and demanded he surrender, which at first Anderson rejected, but realizing his command was about to mutiny he conceded defeat on August 8, after three days of shelling.
 Military historian Bruce Allardice summarized Anderson's predicament:

 Anderson turned over between 818 and 864 men as well as 26 cannon.
 His superior, Brig.
 Gen. Richard L. Page, criticized the surrender as a "deed of dishonor and disgrace" and for his allowing Lt.
 Col. James M. Williams (Anderson's second in command) to abandon nearby Fort Powell late on August 5.
 Page said this despite his own surrender of Fort Morgan two weeks later and after a single day of bombardment.
 Military historian David J. Eicher considered Anderson's actions a "halfhearted attempt to defend the position."
 Anderson would spend the rest of the war confined to a military prison in New Orleans, Louisiana, and was paroled in 1865.
 David Farragut, the admiral commanding the Union Navy vessels during Battle of Mobile Bay, had Anderson in mind with one of his dying wishes.
 He requested that the sword he received during Anderson's surrender be returned to Anderson "in recognition of his gallantry."
 Farragut stated in his official report of the battle "that Anderson had put up a better fight than Page."